 Attendance:

-Geri Bodeker – Palo Alto Medical Foundation – phone Rick Burke – Statewide California Electronic Library Consortium Lisa Moske – California State University Chancellor’s Office Rosario Garza – Southern California Library Cooperative Raj Ali – Arroyo Valley School District Kathy Gould – Palos Verdes Library District Stephanie Beverage – Huntington Beach Public Library Maryruth Storer – Orange County Public Law Library Isabel Stirling – University of California Berkeley Eleanor Uhlinger – Naval Postgraduate School Califa Staff: Linda Crowe Donna Truong Heather Teysko Wayne Walker
+Geri Bodeker – Palo Alto Medical Foundation – phone Rick Burke – Statewide California Electronic Library Consortium Lisa Moske – California State University Chancellor’s Office Rosario Garza – Southern California Library Cooperative Raj Ali – Arroyo Valley School District Kathy Gould – Palos Verdes Library District Stephanie Beverage – Huntington Beach Public Library Maryruth Storer – Orange County Public Law Library Isabel Stirling – University of California Berkeley Eleanor Uhlinger – Naval Postgraduate School Rivkah Sass-Sacramento Public Library

+Califa Staff: Linda Crowe Donna Truong Heather Teysko Wayne Walker

 The meeting came to order at 10:05.
 There was one addition to the agenda, the election report.

-MSP Dec 13 2010 Minutes Storer/ Welcome to new Board Member, Eleanor – has participated extensively in MOBAC and PLP, is going to be taking Isabel’s place.
-Elections Report: Rosario Garza is the President as of July 1.
-MSP to approve slate of officers: Beverage/ MSP to reappoint Raj and Lisa to the Board – Storer/Beverage Lisa Moske is stepping down due to job changes, and will be helping find someone from the CSU to represent the CSU system on the Board.
+MSP Dec 13 2010 Minutes Storer/Gould Welcome to new Board Member, Eleanor – has participated extensively in MOBAC and PLPShe is replacing Isabel.
+Elections Report: Rosario Garza was elected President.
+Her term begins July 1.
+MSP to approve slate of officers: Beverage/ MSP to reappoint Raj and Lisa to the Board – Storer/Beverage Lisa Moske is stepping down due to job changes, and will be working with CSU administrators to find someone to represent the CSU system on the Board.

-LSTA applications: Califa Grant – due at the State Library – includes Open Source – Arcadia in SCLC, Los Gatos, San Benito County, Carmel – PLP.
-North State – small rural libraries – Trinity, Plumas and a third one.
-Orland is coming on its own, paying its own way.
-Joined into the consortial group in North State.
+LSTA applications: Califa Grant – due at the State Library on May 20. –It includes money to continue the Open Source project.– Pilot projects this year include: Arcadia in SCLC, Los Gatos, San Benito County, Carmel – PLP. – Trinity, Plumas and Del Norte. and Siskyou Counties have joined as a small rural consortium as the Northnet pilot with Orland coming online and paying its own way.
 Every install so far has been Koha.
-We are really interested in having Evergreen.
-Do a pilot for larger consortia that already exist, be willing to change the direction/get away from their vendor – join together to be an Evergreen consortium – 4999 as a system might.
-Napa/Solano has SNAP and might decide to go Evergreen.
+We are really interested in having an Evergreen pilot for a larger consortia that already exists, and is interested becoming an open source install using Evergreen..
 MSP to approve grants: Gould/Beverage Califa Grant – Population number – put in the population of California and the congressional districts

 Finance Committee Report: Donna and Maryruth – had a finance committee meeting on April 27.
-Page 12, added numbers from last year for comparison.
+Details from last fiscal year were added on the Balance Sheet for comparison.

-Sales Tax is from us paying on 3M equipment.

 Ebooks – numbers going down since the changes in ebooks that are going on.
-Vendor pass-through – big difference this year – following pages – individual program.
-Interest income – about $10k or more.
-She keeps saying that it can’t go lower – hopefully this is the bottom.
-Agency – this is where we collect the money on behalf of members.
-We will be able to meet our vendor commission.

-State extended the grant last year.

-Ebook collections – netlibrary and safari.

-Some grants leftover from July-September.
+Vendor pass-through – big difference this year –Revenues : Income from vendor (commission) was lower than last year but not by much.
+Revenues from ebooks collections were lower than budget due since we had only two e-book collection this year: netlibrary and safari.

+.

 Questions and/or discussions - Discussion of ownership of content vs access to content from Raj.
 Budget Adjustments – in December we had a lot of adjustments.
 These are fairly current.
 Califa grant – State gave us the Bookflix subscription for all libraries in CA. That’s why we have $125k extra.
-Page 32.
-Open Source on page 33 – the state gave us adjustments for Siskiyou County for open source.
+Open Source Open Libraries – the state gave us adjustments for Siskiyou County for open source.
 The gates benchmark grant, we just got last month.
 This grant will continue until next year as well since we will not use the $50k between now and june.
 Those are the agreed items for adjustment.

 MSP to pass the adjustments: Garza/Ali